jam-do/jam-site/src/md/whitepaper.md

 ### jam-x

-jam-x (X - for “extension”) is an HTML framework - open source library - an extension of standard HTML that allows you to solve many problems without the need for JavaScript and CSS. (https://tonyennis.com/blog/M3WoiPA5P-comparing-the-readability-and-learning-curve-of-html)
+**jam-x** ("x" - for “extension”) is an HTML framework - open source library - an extension of standard HTML that allows you to solve many problems without the need for JavaScript and CSS. (https://tonyennis.com/blog/M3WoiPA5P-comparing-the-readability-and-learning-curve-of-html)

 Standard HTML is one of the simplest and most accessible parts of the modern web, which is easy to explain and understand.
 But HTML cannot do many simple things out of the box, such as connecting external modules, enriching markup with data, using markdown to easily work with blocks of text, using simple conditions and iterators, connecting ready-made templates and themes, optimizing images, and much more.
 All this becomes possible with jam-x.

-jam-x is simply a collection of additional HTML tags that can do for you what previously required JavaScript frameworks to do.
+**jam-x** is simply a collection of additional HTML tags that can do for you what previously required JavaScript frameworks to do.

-jam-x allows you to seamlessly integrate widgets of any complexity and is not a limiting factor that interferes with the implementation of complex interactive applications, where it is already difficult to do without JavaScript.
-You don't have to look for another solution if you encounter a technology limitation; there are no such limitations.
+**jam-x** allows you to seamlessly integrate widgets of any complexity and is not a limiting factor that interferes with the implementation of complex interactive applications, where it is already difficult to do without JavaScript.
+You don't have to look for another solution if you encounter a technology limitation: there are no such limitations.

-jam-x is not an opaque abstraction or a “black box” in which we try to hide unnecessary complexity; on the contrary, due to its conceptual proximity to the web platform itself, you will not have problems moving from simple solutions to advanced and more custom ones.
+**jam-x** is not an opaque abstraction or a “black box” in which we try to hide unnecessary complexity; on the contrary, due to its conceptual proximity to the web platform itself, you will not have problems moving from simple solutions to advanced and more custom ones.

-jam-x - can work both exclusively in the browser, in fully dynamic mode, and on the server, allowing you to generate static pages.
+**jam-x** - can work both exclusively in the browser, in fully dynamic mode, and on the server, allowing you to generate static pages.
 Also, a hybrid mode is possible, in which the developer himself flexibly controls which part of the application is processed by SSR (Server Side Rendering) and which remains dynamic.

-jam-x - analyzes the document (tags used) and automatically includes the necessary dependencies, optimizing the total amount of loaded code according to your needs.
+**jam-x** - analyzes the document (tags used) and automatically includes the necessary dependencies, optimizing the total amount of loaded code according to your needs.
 You don't need to think about which scripts need to be connected, in what form and at what moment.

 Reverting to HTML is a pretty popular idea (https://html-first.com/, https://htmx.org/), we want to take it to the next level.

 ### JAM Cloud

-JAM Cloud  - Smart CDN / Edge network, allowing you to dynamically create, cache and distribute:
+JAM Cloud  - (Smart CDN / Edge network) - allowing you to dynamically create, cache and distribute:
 - any text web assets (DWA), such as HTML, CSS, markdown, SVG, JSON, JavaScript, Code NFT (including A/B tests)
 - Data in JSON file format in CDN
 - media resources such as images, video, audio, 3D (service provided by partners)